 What kind of matcha should I use, and what does it taste like?

 Okay, I’m gonna be straight with you: high-quality matcha isn’t cheap.
 However, you don’t need to buy the ultra expensive stuff because, by default, your taste buds will be slightly desensitized due to the icy temperature.
-I normally buy a bright-green ceremonial or premium grade matcha that isn’t gonna break the bank, like this one on Amazon.
-I also love the cold brew matcha from this company.

 At the same time, I don’t like using low-grade culinary grade matcha in cold brew because it’ll taste bitter or muddy unless it’s combined with milk or a sweetener.
 (Also, call me superficial, but I like my matcha to be bright green.)